dbl-works/terraform/README.md

 - [rds](rds/README.md) - Used for creating and configuring databases and their networking.
 - [secrets](secrets/README.md) - Used for creating a new secret.
 - [vpc](vpc/README.md) - Creates a VPC in AWS account.
 Also generates a group fo public and private submodules.
+- [vpn](vpn/README.md) - Launches an isolated Outline VPN inside a new VPC.